 The overall goal of an arthroscopic AC joint repair is to secure the collarbone back to its normal position.
 This is accomplished by securement through durable sutures that run through the collarbone and the front of the shoulder blade.
 If the CC ligaments also sustained damage during the separation, Dr. Provencher will reconstruct the ligaments by looping a donated graft from the front of the shoulder blade to the top of the collarbone.

-Recovery and Rehabilitation Following Arthroscopic AC Joint Repair
+What is the Recovery Following Arthroscopic AC Joint Repair?

 Dr. Provencher will prescribe a detailed and individualized physical therapy program to all patients following an arthroscopic AC joint repair.
 The physical therapy program usually begins with gentle shoulder motion exercises and immobilization in a sling to help protect and stabilize the repaired joint as it heals.
 After the CC ligaments have healed and gained strength, patients will be guided through shoulder strengthening exercises until the sling is no longer needed.
 Most patients can expect a full return to normal activities 3-4 months after arthroscopic AC joint repair.

 For additional resources on arthroscopic AC joint repair, or to learn more about AC joint injuries, please contact the Vail, Aspen and Denver, Colorado orthopedic office of shoulder surgeon Dr. Matthew Provencher.